Ashleigh was diagnosed with epilepsy when she was just 11 months old. Below she shares her experiences growing up with epilepsy.

 What type of seizures do you have?
 How does it affect you?

 Other times I couldn’t do what I wanted because of the risks involved.
-Sleep wasn’t good to me, as this was when I had most of my seizures.
+Sleep wasn’t good for me, as this was when I had most of my seizures.

 There wasn’t anything you could do.
 You were just scared of everything and being tired all the time.